nuxt-hub/core/docs/content/docs/2.features/blob.md

 ### `createMultipartUpload()`

 ::note
-We suggest to use [`handleMultipartUpload()`](#handlemultipartupload) method to handle the multipart upload request.
+We suggest using [`handleMultipartUpload()`](#handlemultipartupload) method to handle the multipart upload request.
 :br
 :br
-If you like to handle multi-part uploads manually using this utility, keep in mind that you cannot use this utility for Vercel Blob due to payload size limit of Vercel functions.
+If you want to handle multipart uploads manually using this utility, keep in mind that you cannot use this utility for Vercel Blob due to payload size limit of Vercel functions.
 Consider using [Vercel Blob Client SDK](https://vercel.com/docs/vercel-blob/client-upload).
 ::

 Start a new multipart upload.